 This depends on your or your School's preference.
 If we have been asked, we will transfer content from last year's modules to the new modules.
 Otherwise the module will have just the School template and a few core blocks with instructions on how to transfer your content.

-Q. My module isn't linked to Campus Solutions - how do I get a new one?
+Q. My module isn't linked to Campus Solutions - how do I get a new version?

 In the Year End and Archive Block click the "+ New version" and complete the form on the next screen.
 This will put the new module into our queue and you should shortly find that it has appeared in your module list.